Social selling is one of the biggest buzzwords of the past few years.

 So, don’t automate connection requests or you might lose your LinkedIn account altogether.
 Just send out connection requests manually to about 20 people per day.
 It actually doesn’t take that much time.
 Or maybe you could have an assistant do some of that heavy lifting.

-Next, you want to make sure that you’re doing some basic homework on each prospect, so that way your LinkedIn connection request is relevant.
+Next, you want to make sure that you’re doing some basic homework on each prospect, so that way your LinkedIn connection request is relevant and you are using up to date information.
 If they accept your request, then you can send them a personalized message about actually connecting in some way (such as hopping on a call, or sending them something of value).

 This is similar to LinkedIn outreach, but it’s much more relevant for salespeople who are in the B2C space or maybe selling to business owners who are more active on Facebook, such as small business entrepreneurs.
 In these cases, Facebook can be a really nice platform for generating strong opportunities through social selling.